rails/rails/guides/source/active_support_core_extensions.md

 hash[:b][:d] == [3, 4]   # => true
 ```

-NOTE: Defined in +active_support/core_ext/hash/deep_dup.rb+.
+NOTE: Defined in `active_support/core_ext/hash/deep_dup.rb`.

 ### Diffing

-The method +diff+ returns a hash that represents a diff of the receiver and the argument with the following logic:
+The method `diff` returns a hash that represents a diff of the receiver and the argument with the following logic:

-* Pairs +key+, +value+ that exist in both hashes do not belong to the diff hash.
+* Pairs `key`, `value` that exist in both hashes do not belong to the diff hash.

-* If both hashes have +key+, but with different values, the pair in the receiver wins.
+* If both hashes have `key`, but with different values, the pair in the receiver wins.

 * The rest is just merged.